-7. During 2022-23 Financial Year we plan to:
+7. During 2023-24 Financial Year we plan to:

-- Continue to engage and use the NET Positives Supplier Engagement Tool to proactively to understand the percentage of suppliers who acknowledge Modern Slavery is an issue for their business, to identify resultant actions to be taken by them to address Modern Slavery; and to ascertain those suppliers that do not acknowledge Modern Slavery as a consideration. - Continue to monitor the employment practices of our high risk and key suppliers by sending out a follow-on modern slavery supplier survey.
-(Commitment 7.4 - Ethical Employment in Supply Chains Code of Practice) - Finalise the Ethical Employment Policy in accordance with Social Partnership and Public Procurement (Wales) Bill once it has become law.
-(Commitment 1 & 4.1 - Ethical Employment in Supply Chains Code of Practice) - Update and publish our Modern Slavery Statement annually to reflect progress on our actions.
+- Continue to engage and use the NET Positives Supplier Engagement Tool to proactively to understand the percentage of suppliers who acknowledge Modern Slavery is an issue for their business, to identify resultant actions to be taken by them to address Modern Slavery; and to ascertain those suppliers that do not acknowledge Modern Slavery as a consideration. - Update and publish our Modern Slavery Statement annually to reflect progress on our actions.